alex-dishen/library/README.md

 # Library

-Library is created with HTML, CSS(Sass), JavaScript.
+Library is created with HTML, CSS, JavaScript.

 <!-- ![Preview](img/) -->